zulfi0/android_snag_creds/README.md

 ## Prerequisite
 1. Rooted Android device (this script was tested using redmi note 8 (A10) and poco x3 NFC (A13)).
+2. busybox (no need if using KernelSu)
-2. Install linux chroot in android [here](https://github.com/zulfi0/install_rootfs_android) (tested on ubuntu 22.04 arm64 rootfs)
+3. Install linux chroot in android [here](https://github.com/zulfi0/install_rootfs_android) (tested on ubuntu 22.04 arm64 rootfs)
-3. usb cable
+4. usb cable

 ## Setup
 Inside android su shell: